Fyodor Rostopchin: Biography

 Rostopchin was born in the Kosmodemyanskoe village (modern-day Livensky District, Oryol Oblast of Russia) into a Russian noble family, the son of Vasily Fyodorovich Rostopchin (1733–1802), a landlord and former army major, and Nadezhda Aleksandrovna Rostopchina (née Kryukova) who died shortly after giving birth to his younger brother Peter.
 Rostopchin's date and place of birth, as well as his family roots are still questioned by biographers.
 While the date 12 March 1763 is written on his tombstone, other sources, including Rostopchin himself, pointed at 1765 as the real year and Moscow as the real place of his birth.

 He also claimed that his family was very ancient and originated around the 15th century from Crimean Tatars, direct descendants of Genghis Khan.
 In Part 2 of the All-Russian Armorials of Noble Houses he named some Boris Davydovich nicknamed Rostopcha (from Russian rastopcha which means scatterbrain, blockhead) who arrived to Moscow to serve Vasili III of Russia, while in Part 4 his name changed to Boris Fyodorovich and later official encyclopedias renamed him to Mikhail Davydovich.
 His descendants supposedly served in Moscow, Tver, Klin and Rzhev at various army and state positions, yet none of them left any trace in Russian history, and some modern historians consider it to be a mystification.

 He spent most of his childhood and youth at his father's family estate in the Kosmodemyanskoe village where he received home education.
 He was fluent in English, German, French and Italian languages, and from 1786 to 1788 he traveled to Europe.
 This trip, especially the time spent in Berlin, influenced his later views and his passion for self-education.
 He described it in his first book The Trip to Prussia (1792–1794) which has been compared to the Letters of a Russian Traveller by Nikolay Karamzin.

 Feodor Rostopchin started his military career as a member of the Preobrazhensky Regiment in 1775, and in 1785 he was promoted to Podporuchik.
 He took part in the Russo-Swedish War (1788–1790) and the Russo-Turkish War (1788–1791).
-During the Russo-Swedish War he lost his younger brother Peter Rostopchin whom he later described in his patriotic novel Oh, Those French!
+During the Russo-Swedish War he lost his younger brother Peter Rostopchin, whom he later described in his patriotic novel Oh, Those French!
 He served under Alexander Suvorov.
-They became good friends, and Rostopchin later defended Suvorov during his exile and was near him during his death.
+They became good friends, and Rostopchin later defended Suvorov during his exile and was near him at his death.